BitcoinDesign/Guide/guide/payments/transactions.md

 %}

 #### 1. Get recipient address
-You need a valid address to send bitcoin.
+You need a valid address to send bitcoin to.
 This can be shared by the recipient as a QR code, in plain text or as a payment link.

 #### 2. Creation
 The wallet application guides the user through collecting the required information (address and amount), and any optional information (what coins to send, fee options).